Pastor Deniela T. Williams, 56, has almost died nine times.

 “I really wasn’t interested in it, but when I heard the story of Jesus — about how they abused him and all the things they did to him, and then he wound up getting back up, even after they killed him — I was like, ‘that is me!
 And he got up, I can get up,’” she says.

-Over the next 23 years, Deniela would become a church administrator, the first female deacon, an associate minister, and finally a pastor, dedicating herself to using her harrowing life struggles to create systemic change.
+Over the next 23 years, Deniela would become the first female deacon, an associate minister, a church administrator, and finally a pastor, dedicating herself to using her harrowing life struggles to create systemic change.
 She is a lifetime-certified Bridges Out of Poverty Instructor and a macro-practitioner in social work, which she explains that instead of dealing with people, one deals with systems.

 “You’ll know when you’re in your purpose because it will just flow,” she says.
 “I’m not ashamed of who I am.
 I’m not ashamed of what I went through.
 I’m using all of the bad that I went through to do good.”